mohitmv/depg/tests/test_project4/README.md

-- Test the use of private_cc_flags and public_cc_flags and how they are propogated.
+- Test the usage of third-party libs.

 Deps Graph: